redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/2-compliance/openscap-exercise.md

 #### 7\.
 Scaling an OpenSCAP scan. (values to be changed)

 -   In Satellite, hover over "Hosts" from the menu on the left side of the screen, and then click on "Policies".

+-   Click on the "New Compliance Policy" button

 -   Select "Manual" from the deployment options and click "Next"